Guild Stack Architecture

 Phase Duration Notes

-PG init + healthy 10-30 seconds Database creation and role setup
+PG init + healthy 10-30 seconds structs-pg-init deploys schema, then exits

 Initial chain sync Hours (first run) Syncing from genesis.
-48-hour health check start period.
+48-hour health check start period on structsd.

-Warm start catch-up 1-5 minutes Syncing from last checkpoint
+Warm start catch-up 1-5 minutes Chain and indexer resume from checkpoint

-PG-dependent services After PG healthy GRASS, TSA, crawler, MCP start once PG is ready
+PG-dependent services After PG healthy sync-state, GRASS, TSA, crawler, webapp start once PG is ready

 The initial sync is the main cost.
 After that, warm starts are fast.